My-Aibo/My-Aibo/README.md

 - **Academy** – Your learning engine — connects to platforms, tracks skills, and boosts memory.
 - **Labs** – Experimental zone for building new logic, running simulations, and developer tools.

-> 🔒 All modules except Crypto are under development.
-Life, Ops, and Vitals are already in advanced internal testing.
+> 🔒 All modules are in development, except Crypto and Core.
+Life, Ops, and Vitals are in advanced testing, while Crypto and Core are under continuous refinement.

 ---